-Car Title Loans are loans that use your vehicle as collateral.
-They are secured loans, meaning they are secured by your vehicle.
+This is a major difference and the primary reason many title loans do not require a credit check.
+Car Title Loans are secured loans that use your vehicle as collateral.
 You agree to pledge your vehicle as collateral for the loan and the lender holds your title while you make payments.

 Once you make your final payment, the lender returns your title to you.
 Fail to make a payment, or violate the terms of the loan agreement, and the lender can repossess your vehicle.
 This is one reason it is very important to choose your lender wisely, we’ll go over that later.
 Now that we know what a title loan is, we can move on to answer the question “how do car title loans work?”.